ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 ### Model evaluation and assessment

-Model evaluation and assessment in machine learning refers to the process of measuring and analyzing a model's performance to determine its effectiveness in solving a specific task.
+Model evaluation and assessment in ML refers to the process of measuring and analyzing a model's performance to determine its effectiveness in solving a specific task.
 It involves using metrics and techniques to quantify how well the model generalizes to unseen data, identifies patterns, and meets desired objectives, typically using a test dataset separate from the training data.

 Below are common evaluation metrics by task types: